 By acknowledging women's importance, I believe we make women safer.
 Because centring men has become the default thing our society does when it looks for human achievement, we’re quick to recognise the brilliance of men and boys.
 By the same token, we’re also primed to not afford the same depth of celebration or pause for thought about the impact of women and girls.

 There isn’t a tenuous link between this societal status quo and the fact that women are less safe on our streets, in workplaces and in their homes.
 Instead, there’s a link as robust and inconspicuous as the Eiffel Tower.
 At it's most basic, the world's a safer place for men than women.
-Unsurprisingly, the UN nutshells it better than me;
+Unsurprisingly, the UN nutshells it perfectly;

 'In all societies, to varying degrees, women and girls are subjected to physical, sexual and psychological abuse that cuts across lines of income, class and culture.
 Such violence is recognised as a violation of human rights and a form of discrimination against women, reflecting the pervasive imbalance of power between women and men.'

-I believe we need to challenge the status quo by promoting women's experiences in how we collaboratively organise and inspire ourselves.
+The great news is we can challenge the status quo simply by promoting and centering women's experiences in how we organise and inspire ourselves.

 The Grantidote is common ground to rest awhile, recharge and reflect in.